Environmental Humanities Lab

 The John R. Lewis Memorial Lecture Series

 In 2022, the Reparative Land Justice Initiative and the HRC helped facilitate the launch of a lecture series honoring the late John R. Lewis.
 John was a co-founder of Renew Richmond and a central figure supporting black urban agriculture in Richmond and beyond.
 Led by a community advisory committee, the series will host a leading figure in black urban agriculture for a public lecture and community workshop each year.
 Our inaugural lecturer was Malik Yakini, who presented “Growing Kale, Shifting Power and Building Food Sovereignty” on February 21, 2023.
-We look forward to a second event this coming Spring term.
+In May 2024, "Cultivating Space for Freedom: A Look into Black Food Justice" highlighted the work of the Reparative Land Justice Storytelling Project – a community of community researchers; emerging food justice leaders who have come together to listen to and learn from the stories of BIPOC leaders, elders, and farmers in Central Virginia’s Black food sovereignty ecosystem.
 Inquiries can be directed to Jesse Goldstein at jgoldstein2@vcu.edu.

 Past Projects